m-lab/ooni-support/README.md

 subdirectory of the `ooni-support` repository and run `sudo ./start.sh` and `sudo ./stop.sh` respectively.

-If the slice's hostname matches the `MLABSIM_HOME` defined in `start.sh`, then the mlab-ns simulator will be started when `start.sh` is run and stopped when `stop.sh` is run.
+If you would like to start the `mlab-ns` simulator, run `sudo ./start-mlabsim.sh`, and the simulator will start if the slice's hostname matches the `MLABSIM_HOME` defined in `start-mlabsim.sh`.
+Run `sudo ./stop-mlabsim.sh` to stop the simulator.

 Testing
 --------